gotchoices/MyCHIPs/doc/Project/MyCHIPs_Mobile.md

 added to break the project down into smaller phases which can be taken on as individual sub-projects.

+This should also allow backend development and enhancements to keep pace with the application development in a more orderly way.

 - Phase 1: Provider Connection / Authentication
   - Freshly launched app allows little other than to scan a QR code as first step
   - QR Scanner recognizes only one type so far: connection ticket